Advisors assist students with course planning, program and career research, and transfer to other colleges, universities and training programs.

 Need help with registration or have any other questions?
 We are here to help you!
 Advisors assist students with academic planning, course selection, guidance, career counseling, and transfer planning.

 Contact us today!

 You may make changes in your course schedule through the end of the first week of the term.
 The changes should be approved by an advisor.

 You can add a class using MyCGCC at any time before the beginning of the term.

 Once a class has started, a written approval of the instructor is required.
-Use the Student Teacher Consultation Form to obtain the approval and submit the form to Student Services Office.
+Use the Prerequisite Override Form or Late Registration Form to obtain the approval and submit the form to Student Services Office.

 Dropping versus withdrawing from a class

 There is an important difference between Dropping and Withdrawing from a class:

 - Dropping a class can be done during the first week of the term.
 No charges will be applied nor grades assigned to your record.
 Drop deadlines vary for classes shorter than 11-weeks.